Sinking of tugboat 13 de Marzo

-The sinking of the tugboat 13 de Marzo was an incident on July 13, 1994, when 72 Cubans attempted to leave the island of Cuba on a stolen tugboat, to seek asylum in the United States.
-41 passengers were drowned at sea when the tugboat sank.
-It was alleged that the Cuban coast guard deliberately sank the commandeered vessel and then refused to rescue some of the passengers.
+The sinking of the tugboat 13 de Marzo was an incident on July 13, 1994, when 72 Cubans attempted to leave the island of Cuba on a stolen tugboat diverted by its captain, to seek asylum in the United States.
+41 passengers, including 10 children, drowned at sea when the tugboat sank.
+It was alleged that the Cuban coast guard deliberately sank the commandeered vessel and then merely proceeded to rescue the survivors.
 The Cuban government stated that the boat was sunk by accident.

 Incident

 On July 13, 1994, at approximately three in the morning, seventy-two men, women, and children commandeered the tugboat 13 de Marzo ("13th of March"), intending to seek asylum in the United States.
 With all vessels in Cuba owned by the state, it would have been illegal to acquire such a boat.

+In the early hours of 13 July 1994, four boats of the Cuban government, equipped with high-pressure water hoses, rammed the old 13 de Marzo 7 miles from the bay of Havana.
+As a result of this action, the tugboat eventually sank, leaving 41 dead, including 10 minors.
+According to testimony from the survivors (31 people), the crews of the tugboats Polargo 2 and Polargo 5 intentionally rammed the 13 de Marzo.

+To the present day, the Cuban government maintains that the incident was an accident and has said that it neither tried nor convicted any of the participants in the event, despite the penal code establishing in its Article 48 penalties for crimes committed through negligence.

-Cuba Archive, a human rights organization which promotes human rights in Cuba, has alleged that the Cuban coast guard deliberately sank the commandeered vessel and then refused to rescue some of the passengers.
+Cuba Archive, a human rights organization which promotes human rights in Cuba, alleged that the Cuban coast guard deliberately sank the commandeered vessel and then refused to rescue some of the passengers.
 According to survivor María Victoria García, whose ten-year-old son, husband, and other close family members died, but who eventually resettled in the United States in 1999, the government vessels refused to provide assistance to some of the distressed passengers.
 As a result, only 31 survivors were pulled from the water.
-She said:

-After nearly an hour of battling in the open sea, the boat circled round the survivors, creating a whirlpool so that we would drown.
+She said:After nearly an hour of battling in the open sea, the boat circled round the survivors, creating a whirlpool so that we would drown.
 Many disappeared into the seas...
-We asked them to save us, but they just laughed, they then told us to jam random objects up our noses.
+We asked them to save us, but they just laughed, they then told us to jam random objects up our noses.The Cuban government denied responsibility.

-For their part, the Cuban government denied responsibility, and stated that the boat was sunk by accident.